nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 which would "opt out" from *all* defaulted bounds.
 Obviously we'd have to bikeshed the syntax, but ignore that for now.
 The question is whether opting out of *all* defaults is better than opting out of a single family.
 I prefer the per-family option for two reasons:

-* First, things like `T: only Move` demonstrate that you might very reasonably which to opt out from a single family but retain the default `Sized` bound.
+* First, things like `T: only Move` demonstrate that you might very reasonably wish to opt out from a single family but retain the default `Sized` bound.
 I think it's likely that there will be many functions that want to opt out of `Sized` *or* `Forget` *but not both*.
     * You might think that we could make `Move: Sized` to get the same effect, but I think that would be a mistake.
 The fact that a value's size must be computed dynamically doesn't inherently mean it can't be moved.
 * Second, it makes it harder to introduce new families later, if we decide there are other orthogonal properties of values that we'd like to relax.